Wiinabozho Miinawaa Ayaadizookedjig Waabandizowin

 But when Grandfather and Wiinabozho combine forces, they create a magic energy that bounces off one another to spin a truly amazing tale!

 The tale of this painted diagram - and the layers of meaning it carries - are told in the tradition of the sacred pictographs the Anishinaabe ancestors left us, scattered over numerous cliff walls and hiding in remote caves near the coastlines of the Great Lakes; like the ancient spirit drawings, and like a Medicine Wheel, the painting is a mirror, or reflection of things that are inside every single one of us.
 This mirror concept reveals how there are many aspects to us and that in each aspect of us there are even more aspects to discover.
-As my friend Simone put it eloquently: “The Storytellers painting you did, the very imagery…is shown in the old rock images that lurk inside us somewhere”.
+As my one-time friend Simone McLeod put it eloquently: “The Storytellers painting you did, the very imagery…is shown in the old rock images that lurk inside us somewhere”.